pypm/home/docs/studies/california20200906/index.md

 50-64|1.3 +/- 0.3|23.6 +/- 2.0|13.3 +/- 3.7
 65+|9.6 +/- 1.2|24.3 +/- 2.7|19.4 +/- 3.6

-* death fraction: fraction of those infected in this group who die.
-Note that the total number infected is not well known, so this is only useful as a relative indicator.
+* death fraction: fraction of those infected in this age group who die.
+Note that the total number infected is not well known (since the fraction of those infected who are tested is not known), so this is only useful as a relative indicator.
 * mean death delay: mean time between becoming infectious and death (days).
 These are similar to the delays estimated from German state data (18.4 days).
-* death delay sigma: also similar to values estimate from German state data (8.4 days)
+* death delay sigma: also similar to values estimated from German state data (8.4 days)

 ## Infection status